top of page

 Jeremy Earnhart

-There are countless noble, passionate, and heartfelt reasons to pursue a career in education — especially in music, where creativity and connection flourish.
-But what about the practical side?
+There are countless noble, passionate, and heartfelt reasons to pursue a career in education — especially in music, where creativity, connection, and community flourish.
+But there is also a practical side to the decision — and that matters.

-As parents of a daughter pursuing a career in music education, my wife and I have often been asked: Is that really a smart choice?
-Our answer, both emotionally and pragmatically, is an emphatic yes.
+As parents of a daughter pursuing music education, my wife and I have often been asked: Is that really a smart choice?
+Our answer, both emotionally and pragmatically, is yes.

-Here’s a real-world look at why becoming a music educator can be a wise, sustainable, and rewarding career — financially and professionally.
+Here is a real-world look at why becoming — and staying — a music educator can be a wise, sustainable, and rewarding career.

-📍 Case Study: 2025 Eagle Mountain-Saginaw ISD (Dallas-Fort Worth Metroplex) — Elementary Music
+📍 Case Study: 2025 Hurst-Euless-Bedford ISD (Dallas-Fort Worth Metroplex) — Elementary Music

-A household income for two newly minted music teachers with bachelor’s degrees and zero years of experience teaching elementary music in this district would earn a combined starting salary of $123,700* in 2025.
+A household income for two newly minted music teachers with bachelor’s degrees and zero years of experience teaching elementary music in this district would earn a combined starting salary of approximately $125,000* in 2025.

 To put that in perspective: